3 Challenges Today’s Construction Contractor Will Face

 1. Keeping a Steady Supply of Workers

 One of the major areas of concern for the construction industry is a lack of workers to fill critical roles in projects.
-Many of the vetted and older workers are leaving the industry typically due to retirement or left as a result of the last economic recession.
-The number of construction professionals exiting the industry is occurring faster than the industry’s ability to find and retain new and qualified talent.
+Many of the vetted and older workers retiring from the industry.
+Others left as a result of the last economic recession.
+The number of construction professionals exiting the construction industry is occurring faster than its ability to find and retain new and qualified talent.
 This has caused a major labor shortage.
 A shortage of workers increases the risk of increased construction costs, deliverable delays, and safety concerns.
-Providing training, apprenticeship, and higher pay may have a positive impact on numbers.
+Providing training, apprenticeship, and higher pay will have a positive impact.

 2. Embracing New Technology